 7. Koloa Landing Resort at Poipu, Autograph Collection

 Koloa Landing is great because of how nice and new it is and the fair price at $349 per night, but it isn’t right on the beach which is a major disadvantage.
 You have to walk across Poipu Beach Road/Hoonani Road and then climb down to get to the shore which is really only lava rocks, there is no sand, just black rocks which is pretty bleak.
 If you want a beach, you’ll have to go drive east or west to one of the public beaches.

-There are 3 pools, including the Main Pool and the Lagoon Pool and every villa is luxurious with spacious lanais, plush bedding and either a full kitchen or kitchenette.
+There are 3 pools, including the Main Pool and the Lagoon Pool and every villa is luxurious with spacious lanais, plush bedding, and either a full kitchen or kitchenette.
 But the lack of a beach within walking distance makes this hotel one of the worst Marriott Bonvoy redemptions and choices on the islands.
 Surely the beach is why you go to Hawaii?
 Also in the negative column for this resort is the resort fee of $32/night, plus there’s a “GE Tax 4.166%”.

 8. Sheraton Maui Resort & Spa, Maui

 Sheraton Maui Resort & Spa on Kaanapali Beach, Lahaina Maui, a category 6 property and starts at 50,000 Bonvoy points per night or $378 per night.
-While Kaanapali Beach is not such a sophisticated resort as Wailea and Kapalua, the Sheraton is right on top of the beach and there is great snorkelling.
+While Kaanapali Beach is not such a sophisticated resort as Wailea and Kapalua, the Sheraton is right on top of the beach and there is great snorkeling.
 The Ritz Carlton, by comparison, is set back away from or above the beach.
 This Sheraton is right on the beach with a great club lounge.